 Too Much Light

 Most experienced DJs will have a few lighting options for the bride and groom.
 However, some DJs take it overboard with their lighting.
-Much of whether the DJ lighting turns out to be overkill depends on the venue and the bride and groom’s preferences.
+Most weddings aren’t trying to recreate EDC.
+DJs should ask the bride and groom what their lighting preference is, adapting the lights to fit the couple's vision.

 Conclusion- What Equipment Do Wedding DJs Need?

 If you’re considering getting a DJ for your wedding, you need to be sure that you’re hiring someone with experience and talent.
-Your wedding entertainment is one of the most crucial aspects of the wedding planning process.
+Before you choose a wedding DJ, use this article to learn more about your potential wedding DJ and whether they're the right fit.
+Your wedding entertainment is one of the most crucial aspects of the wedding planning process, and you deserve a wedding DJ that can match your vision.

 RMF DJs is a Montana-based entertainment group that can deliver the wedding of your dreams.
-Us the equipment questions from this blog to determine if our DJs are the right fit for your wedding.
 Contact us today and let RMF bring your wedding reception to life.